spbu-math-cs-mse/tunelint/README.md

-Tunelint is an opensource cross platform music sheet editor with exam function
+Tunelint is an opensource cross-platform music sheet editor with exam function